What advice would you give your 21 year old self?

 Trust in yourself and be kind to yourself since I know you can do this.
 You are going to love every minute of this amazing adventure of a life you will create.

-This letter was published in a book commemorating the 21st anniversary of Lou’s Place, a refuge in Sydney for female victim’s of domestic violence.
+This letter was published in Postcards from Tomorrow commemorating the 21st anniversary of Lou’s Place, a refuge in Sydney for female victim’s of domestic violence.